ctarver/academic-kickstart/content/oai/iris.md

 At Rice, we have a strong relationship with [Skylark Wireless](http://www.skylarkwireless.com/) through the [RENEW Project](http://renew.rice.edu/).

+See more information about [Renew and IRIS here](https://obejarano.gitlab.io/renew-documentation/getting-started/hardware/).

 They have recently pushed support for their Iris SDR to OAI so I am going to test it.

 # Installation: